isomerpages/nlb-biblioasia/_holding-area/Cikgu Asfiah Abdullah: A Cultural Luminary.md

 The National Library of Singapore has the nine-page interview transcript (in Malay) in its holdings, thanks to the kind donation by Amanah Mustafi who still works in television and broadcasting today.
 If you wish to read the transcript, do make a request at Level 11 of the
 Lee Kong Chian Reference Library, National Library Building. <br>
 <br>
-<b>REFERENCES</b><br><br>
+<b>REFERENCE</b><br><br>
- The transcript titled “Temuramah dengan Che Asfiah Abdullah Tentang Serba Sedikit Adat-adat Melayu Serta Jenis-jenis Makanannya” (Interview with Madam Asfiah Abdullah regarding some Malay customs and types of food\] is kept under this record: <i>The Malay Costume (1959–1983/4); Asal Usul Brunei; Jalan-Jalan Cari Makan Jakarta; Research on the Malays in Sri Lanka</i>, manuscript.
+ The transcript titled “Temuramah dengan Che Asfiah Abdullah Tentang Serba Sedikit Adat-adat Melayu Serta Jenis-jenis Makanannya” (Interview with Madam Asfiah Abdullah regarding some Malay customs and types of food] is kept under this record: <i>The Malay Costume (1959–1983/4); Asal Usul Brunei; Jalan-Jalan Cari Makan Jakarta; Research on the Malays in Sri Lanka</i>, manuscript.
 (From National Library, Singapore, call no. RCLOS 305.89928 MAL)</div>

 <div style="background-color: #fff6ba; padding: 20px; margin: 20px; text-align:left; font-size:100%">